ulubilgeulusoy/OpenFace-3.0---real-time-from-video/README.md

 ## Data Collection
 openface_realtime.py script outputs a .csv file containing emotion, gaze estimation, and action-unit data.
 The script automatically creates a logs folder and stores timestamp-named data files in it after the GUI is closed.

+## Use of Generative AI
+openface_realtime.py script generated with ChatGPT 5.1.

 # OpenFace-3.0
 ## Overview